webix-hub/docs/data/desktop/pdfviewer.md

 ####nextPage()

-renders the page next to the viewed one
+renders the page that follows the viewed one

 ~~~js
 $$("pdfviewer").nextPage();